Reflection - Assignment #4 GitHub Repository

 Making Models Fit

-A model like Phi-4 has billions of parameters stored as 16-bit floating point numbers, which adds up to far more memory than any phone has.
+A model like Phi-4 has billions of parameters stored as 16-bit numbers, which adds up to far more memory than any phone has.
 The workaround is quantization, which compresses those weights down to 4-bit integers.
-That cuts memory usage by about 75% without much impact on the quality of responses.
-What would normally require 8 GB fits into around 2 GB, which is how you get a real language model running on a device with limited RAM.
+I think the simplest comparison is compressing a high-resolution photo into a JPEG: the file shrinks dramatically and still looks fine, even though some detail is lost.
+Quantization cuts memory usage by about 75%, so what would normally need 8 GB fits into around 2 GB.

 Privacy